Parks & Recreation Coalition of Brookhaven (PARC)

 - consider registering and participating in the annual Eco-Stewardship Program, where residents participate in classes and lead work events.
 The classes focus on forest and watersheds, habitat identification & history, native vs invasive species, removal techniques, seasonal concerns and overall improvement of our greenspaces

-- Eco-series aligns well with the CoB initiatives for National Wildlife Federation (NWF) certification and Keep Brookhaven Beautiful rollout!
+- Eco-series aligns well with the CoB initiatives for National Wildlife Federation (NWF) yard habitat certification and Keep Brookhaven Beautiful rollout!

 *New group connection - see below: TIREd of this Garbage - watershed clean-outs